+For the year ended December 31, 2016, Adjusted EBITDA decreased 33% to \$155.6 million from \$232.4 million for the year ended December 31, 2015.
+This decrease is due primarily to significant declines in commodity prices and lower commodity derivative realizations partially offset by lower production costs.
 For the year ended December 31, 2015, Adjusted EBITDA decreased 16% to \$232.4 million from \$278.2 million for the year ended December 31, 2014.
 This decrease is due primarily to significant declines in commodity prices.
 This decrease was partially offset by increased production from a full year of inclusion of the WPX Acquisition and the acquisitions of properties in East Texas as well as cash receipts of \$132.9 million on our commodity derivatives during 2015 compared to cash receipts of \$2.7 million during 2014.
-For the year ended December 31, 2014, Adjusted EBITDA increased 2% to \$278.2 million from \$273.4 million for the year ended December 31, 2013.
-This increase is due primarily to increased production from the WPX Acquisition and other recent acquisitions as well as cash receipts of \$2.7 million on our commodity derivatives during 2014 compared to cash payments of \$7.1 million during 2013.
-This increase was partially offset by higher production expenses and lower realized commodity prices.